inukshuk/citeproc-js/README.md

-CiteProc::JS Engine is a CSL 1.0 compatible engine for [citeproc](http://rubygems.org/gems/citeproc); it is implemented as a thin Ruby wrapper around Frank G. Benett's awesome [citeproc-js](https://bitbucket.org/fbennett/citeproc-js/overview).
+CiteProc::JS Engine is a CSL 1.0 compatible engine for [citeproc](http://rubygems.org/gems/citeproc); it is implemented as a thin Ruby wrapper around Frank G. Bennett's awesome [citeproc-js](https://bitbucket.org/fbennett/citeproc-js/overview).